 We support either further improvement to Attachment 1 to the Annex of this Draft revision or revert back to the published version (let’s say M.1036-5).
 The option of further improvement is proposed with track changes:

-“Frequency bands and associated footnotes identifying the band for IMT in the following Table are extracted from the edition 2016 of the RR, Article 5 for information only and ease of reference.
-IMT systems are also deployed by some administrations in frequency bands [allocated to the mobile service] other than those identified for IMT in RR for those countries or regions [e.g. under existing mobile service allocations].
-The use of any IMT frequency arrangements should take into account the [applicable] technical and regulatory conditions in the RR.”
+“Frequency bands and associated footnotes identifying the band for IMT in the following Table are extracted from the edition 2016 of the RR, Article 5 for ease of reference.
+IMT systems are also deployed by some administrations in frequency bands allocated to the mobile service other than those identified for IMT in RR for those countries or regions.
+The use of any IMT frequency arrangements should take into account the relevant technical and regulatory conditions in the RR.”

 2.2 Regarding Section 4